K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 2. “Organization and Space List” dialog box appears.
 The purpose of this dialog box is to select the organization and space to replicate.
     Select the space to replicate and click “Finish”.
-    Click “Cancel” to quit replicating spcae from the organization.
+    Click “Cancel” to quit replicating space from the organization.
      ![](./images/openpaas-eclipse/image40.png)

-3. The selected space will be replicated with the name of its own and will be added to the list of “Servers” tab.
+3. The selected space will be replicated with the name of its own and will be added to the list of the “Servers” tab.
     ![](./images/openpaas-eclipse/image42.png)

 ### 4.4 Modify Server